liferay/liferay-docs/develop/tutorials/articles/100-tooling/04-liferay-workspace/06-validating-modules-against-the-target-platform.markdown

     gradlew resolve

-This task gathers all the @product@ capabilities and the capabilities of your workspace's modules and computes a list of run requirements that need to execute for your project to work.
-Then it validates the current project against those gathered capabilities.
-If your project requires something not gathered by the task, the task fails.
+This task gathers all the @product@ capabilities and the capabilities of your workspace's modules.
+It also computes a list of run requirements for your project.
+Then it compares the current project's requirements against the gathered capabilities.
+If your project requires something not available in the gathered list of capabilities, the task fails.

 +$$$